minio/minio/docs/gateway/azure.md

 ### Use custom access/secret keys

-If you do not want to share the credentials of the Azure blob storage with your users/applications, you can set the original credentials in the shell environment using `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_KEY` variables and assign different access/secret keys to `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY`.
+If you do not want to share the credentials of the Azure blob storage with your users/applications, you can set the original credentials in the shell environment using `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_KEY` variables and assign different access/secret keys to `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD`.

 ### Known limitations
 Gateway inherits the following Azure limitations: